ElsaB/impact-annotator/data/README.md

+:construction: *work in progress* :construction:

-# Get the raw data and cleaned data
+# Get the raw and cleaned dataset

 To get the data run **in the cluster**:
 ```shell